-Doctors use many tests to diagnose cancer and find out if it has metastasized (spread).
+Doctors use many tests to diagnose cancer and find out if it spread to another part of the body, called metastasis.
 Some tests may also determine which treatments may be the most effective.
 For most types of cancer, a biopsy is the only way to make a definitive diagnosis.
 If a biopsy is not possible, the doctor may suggest other tests that will help make a diagnosis.
 Imaging tests may be used to find out whether the cancer has spread.
 This list describes options for diagnosing these types of cancer, and not all tests listed will be used for every person.
 Your doctor may consider these factors when choosing a diagnostic test:

 - Age and medical condition

 To make the diagnosis, a complete medical history and physical examination are necessary.
 Signs of nasal cavity and paranasal sinus cancer are often very similar to symptoms of chronic or allergic sinusitis.
 The physical examination is important, and doctors may perform one or more of the tests listed below to reach a diagnosis.
 There are no specific blood or urine tests that can be performed to help make an early diagnosis of either of these types of cancer

 The following tests may be used to diagnose nasal cavity or paranasal sinus cancer: